 It’s also easy to wash.
-Just toss it into a cold water cycle and hang to dry.
-However, cotton can be fairly stain-friendly, so definitely be sure to take your seersucker suit in for a dry-cleaning from time to time.
+Just toss it into a cold water cycle and hang it to dry.
+However, cotton can be fairly stain-friendly, so definitely be sure to take your seersucker suit in for dry cleaning from time to time.

 Another attractive feature of seersucker suits is that this fabric is pretty darn durable and long-lasting.
 Seersucker is less susceptible to tears than many other fabrics and certainly doesn’t wear out quickly.